||Department of Engineering

 would result not only in the production of new ideas but also in action which

 will be of positive benefit to the national economy.”
-In recent years, the conferences have been part of the University's alumni weekend.
+In recent years, the conferences have been part of the University's Alumni Festival.

 Click on the following for further information in a new window about: